glycoaddict/stockpriceupdater/README.md

 }

-// ALTER THE URL'S SUFFIX BASED ON WHICH EXCHANGE IS BEING INVOKED function URLFromExchange(symbol, exchange) {
+// FUNCTION: ALTER THE URL'S SUFFIX BASED ON WHICH EXCHANGE IS BEING INVOKED function URLFromExchange(symbol, exchange) {
   var suffix = ''